ruby-cute/ruby-cute/examples/g5k-tutorial.md

 - A pair of SSH keys
 - Use of standard environment (no deploy)
-- Two nodes connected with infiniband (10G or 20G)
+- Two nodes connected with infiniband
 - MPI benchmark NETPIPE
 - A MPI runtime (OpenMPI or MPICH)